PeterPbBecker/spring-boot-3.1-dockercompose/README.md

 # spring-boot-3.1-dockercompose
-Examples for new Spring Boot 3.1 functionality
+Example for the new Docker Compoase functionality in Spring Boot 3.1